 - Be careful not to overload ladders and always make sure that employees using ladders have a “buddy” on the ground ensuring that the ladder is stable.

-- All employees involved in working at height should have the correct Health and Safety training appropriate for the industry.
+- All employees involved in working at height should have the correct working at height training appropriate for the industry.